Aon’s Marcell: Reinsurance capital growing but investor caution remains

 We’re also expanding our insurance vertical to address both their risk capital and human capital needs, and broadening what we do as a firm to create better reinsurance relationships and client connectivity overall.

 Finally, we’re doubling down on our analytics capabilities, which is where Aon shines.
-Whether that’s our impact forecasting catastrophe models, our proprietary casualty models or our collaborations with external expertise such as Praedicat and academia, we’re investing significantly in a wide range of solutions and capabilities whose predictive insights bring clarity and confidence to clients and, ultimately, allow them to shape better business decisions.
+Whether that’s our Impact Forecasting catastrophe models, our proprietary casualty models or our collaborations with external expertise such as Praedicat and academia, we’re investing significantly in a wide range of solutions and capabilities whose predictive insights bring clarity and confidence to clients and, ultimately, allow them to shape better business decisions.

 Is there a framework for how clients can achieve profitable growth?

+It varies from company to company, but at its core, successful insurers adapt with technology to understand and access their data in usable formats.
 We can talk chapter and verse about areas such as product diversification and distribution, but the framework for growth is fundamentally about understanding data – understanding how to take insights from data and apply them in usable ways, to identify products, geographies and markets that offer profitable growth opportunities.